dlab-berkeley/Bash-Git/git_challenge.md

 # Git Challenge 2

+1. Create a repository on your GitHub account.

+2. git clone this repository to your computer.

+3. Add three files named file1.txt, file2.txt, and file3.txt to your local repository.

+4. Stage, commit, and push file1.txt to your remote repository.

+5. Stage, commit, and push file2.txt and file3.txt to your remote repository as a single commit.

+# Git Challenge 3

 1. Divide yourselves into groups of 3.

 2. Have one person act as the "maintainer" and the other two act as "contributors" A and B.